aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.5.3 ####
+- Avoid Nullreference Exception which prevents syncing when there are no proxy settings in config file, bug #124
+- set correct mime type text/vcard when putting contacts

 #### 1.5.2 ####
 - Delete profile cache, if outlook-folder or caldav-server-url is changed, ticket #117, prevents data loss and forces new inital sync in such cases
 - Fix for linebreak issues of OpenX-change, merged from pull request #79, thx to bjoernbusch